-1% for the Planet: Cast Your Ballot
+1% for the Planet: Cast Your vote

-Hairstory has committed to donating 1% of all sales ofNew Wash bottles to water-focused, non-profit organizations vetted by 1% for the Planet (to learn more about our partnership with them,click here).
+Hairstory has committed to donating 1% of sales of 8-oz New Wash bottles to water-focused, non-profit organizations vetted by 1% for the Planet (learn more about our partnership with them here).
 After learning about countless local, national, and global causes worthy of our support, we thought: Why not ask our community to vote for who the money goes to?